Giovanni Boero

 MICRO-503

-Objective of this practical is to apply in specific experimental settings the knowledge acquired in various MEMS related class
+The objective of this practical is to apply in specific experimental settings the knowledge acquired in various MEMS related class.

 Micro-magnetic field sensors and actuators